numba/numba/docs/source/extending/overloading-guide.rst

 ``jit_norm`` will be called with the currently encountered types and will then return either ``_oneD_norm_x`` in the vector case and ``_two_D_norm_2``.

-You can download the example code from above including tests here:
+You can download the example code here: :download:`mynorm.py </extending/mynorm.py>`

-* :download:`mynorm.py </extending/mynorm.py>`

 Implementing ``@overload`` for NumPy functions
 ==============================================